Dreamvention/cleanslice/README.md

 ## Screaming architecture

 "Screaming Architecture" is a term coined by Robert C. Martin, also known as Uncle Bob.
 The concept of Screaming Architecture is that the structure of a software application should clearly reflect its primary purpose and domain.
-When someone looks at the high-level structure of its source code, the purpose of the application should be immediately evident – it should “scream” its intent.
+When someone looks at the high-level structure of its source code, the purpose of the application should be immediately evident – it should "scream" its intent.

 ## Abstract when necessary